gonzedge/rambling-trie/README.md

 ### Compression

-By default, the Rambling Trie works as a Standard Trie.
-Starting from version 0.1.0, you can obtain a compressed trie from the Standard one, by using the compression feature.
+By default, the Rambling Trie works as a standard trie.
+Starting from version 0.1.0, you can obtain a compressed trie from the standard one, by using the compression feature.
 Just call the `compress!` method on the trie instance:

 ``` ruby
 trie.compress!
 ```

-This will reduce the amount of trie nodes by eliminating the redundant ones, which are the only-child non-terminal nodes.
+This will reduce the size of the trie by using redundant node elimination (redundant nodes are the only-child non-terminal nodes).

-__Note that the `compress!` method acts over the trie instance it belongs to.__
+> _**Note**: The `compress!` method acts over the trie instance it belongs to
-__Also, adding words after compression is not supported.__
+> and is destructive.
+Also, adding words after compression (with `#add` or
+> `#<<`) is not supported._

 You can find out if a trie instance is compressed by calling the `compressed?` method: